ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 The diagnostic script is an important component of ESMValTool where the scientific analysis or performance metric is implemented.
 With ESMValTool, you can reuse an existing diagnostic, adapt and existing one for your needs or write your own new diagnostic.
-Diagnostics can be written in one or more open source languages such as Python, R, Julia or NCL but we will focus on understanding and writing Python diagnostics in this lesson.
+Diagnostics can be written in a number of open source languages such as Python, R, Julia or NCL but we will focus on understanding and writing Python diagnostics in this lesson.
 In order to access existing diagnostics or to write your own, please install ESMValTool in the development mode on your